sathishdgl96/Bloodbank/README.md

     3. Ability to set priority of the blood needs
     4. Fraud prevention system - Admin has to approve any requests

+ ## Installation
+ 1. Clone the repository and open it with phpstorm
+ 2. Run command ** php artisan migrate **
+ 3. Start the server **php artisan serve